 If your password(s) are one the list above, you are vulnerable.
 Lists such as this one, are one of the first go-to places for even the amateur password crackers.

 Between good and bad passwords, what is the best practice?
 There are several methodologies available, but a few good password hygiene practices can go a long way to improving your password security in the short term.

 - Do not use the same password for multiple accounts.

 - Do not use common passwords.

 - Create long passwords.

 - Do not use single words for your password.

 - Do not use common words or phrases in your passwords.

 - Consider using a password manager to create and securely store strong, random, and complex passwords for every account you create.
 With a password manager, you only need to memorise one strong master password for the manager program itself, but make sure to keep your master password safe.

 We hope you have found our blog on good and bad passwords useful in learning about bad password habits and why they are problematic for your security.
 If you would like to ask us any questions about what makes good and bad passwords or find out more about how bad password practices can be a liability in your business or organization, give us a call on (07) 3062 6932 now.
 Does your business practice good password hygiene?
 Find out by requesting your FREE IT health check today.
-Book an obligation-free coffee meeting with Eric and let us help you improve the security habits in your business or organization.
+Book an obligation-free coffee meeting with our Brisbane MSP team today and let us help you improve the security habits in your business or organization.